Other than my technical skills, this is why you should hire me for your web project.

 When you use a freelancer; we will work with you on the project, meaning you will have more control on the project and we can often offer more flexibility.

 A common misconception with working with freelancers is that is risky – maybe if you choose a newly established freelancer.

 If you properly check your agency or freelancer, the only difference will be the budget you are risking.

 Due to the processes that agencies provide, you may find that the project timeline is longer than you expect.

-A freelancer can often beat an agency on price and turnaround time.
+A freelancer that manages their time well can often beat an agency on turnaround time.

-Any good freelancer knows to not spread them-self too thinly.
+Any good freelancer knows to not spread themselves too thinly.

 Inevitably as a web designer you need to have a wide range of knowledge about development, design, marketing and SEO.
 Being a jack-of-all trades is not really an option.